rushidaoyhs/HumanoidStandup-v1-rl/README.md

 plt.plot(a_samples)
 plt.show()
 ```
-It shows all the actions are continuous and are between [-0.4, 0.4].
+It shows all the actions are "continuous" and are between [-0.4, 0.4].